SFPC/remote-student-guide/README.md

 * Post homework in the relevant Slack channel so other students, TA, teachers can see your work and give feedback.

+## Showcase

+The showcase is one of the harder aspects of being remote.
+Doing an installation completely remotely limits how complex your installation can be and relies a lot on the help of others.
+Its natural this is going to be frustating.
+My personal advice would be to take this and try and express it and make it a part of your work.

+Some tips:

+* Find a TA who is willing to be your proxy for the showcase setup.
+* Ensure as quickly as possible that you have remote access to your installation.
+VNC or something similar means you can transfer code, projects and anything else onto the machine.
+* Setup a webcam giving a live stream of your exhibition.
+This enables to monitor your piece and check that everything is working as expected.
+* There is a lot of value in the conversations you will have with people viewing your work.
+I used a tablet with a live chat running as part of my piece.
+This allowed me to talk about my walk and see people interact with it.

 ## Access Links
 * WebAIM (web accessiblity in mind). https://webaim.org/projects/